Adjudica.AI — Glass Box Solutions, Inc.

 We do not use PHI, document content, or case-specific information to train AI models.

-Your medical records, legal documents, and case queries are used only to provide you with analysis.
+Your medical records, treating physician reports, QME and AME evaluations, deposition transcripts, WCAB filings, and case queries are used only to provide you with analysis.
 They are never retained or used to train AI models.

-We do collect de-identified behavioral signals — such as document classification corrections (e.g., "user changed classification from Medical Report to Panel QME Report"), quality feedback (thumbs up/down), and feature usage patterns — to improve platform accuracy and reliability.
+We do collect de-identified behavioral signals — such as document classification corrections (e.g., "user changed classification from Medical Report to Panel QME Report"), quality feedback (thumbs up/down on a case summary or PD rating explanation), and feature usage patterns — to improve platform accuracy and reliability.
 These signals contain no PHI, no document content, and no case-specific information.

 Our commitments are: